https://bristoworalhistory.org/ohms/viewer.php?cachefile=OHP-2021-21_Mary_Jane_Trigalet.xml#segment0

 JT: I see, okay.

-MT: I guess there were some maybe come--the panties usually had I think two
+MT: I guess there were some maybe come--the panties usually had I think two dozen or something

 JT: Yeah